luisarizmendi/rh_edge_mgmt/roles/setup_rh_edge_mgmt_node/README.md

 ### Subscribed RHEL System

-You need a server with RHEL 9 installed (the collection has been tested with RHEL 9.3) that wil be the target node (selected in the Ansible inventory) where installing the services.
-It must be register with a valid Red Hat Subscription.
+You need a server with RHEL 9 installed (the collection has been tested with RHEL 9.3) that will be the target node (selected in the Ansible inventory) where installing the services.
+It must be registered with a valid Red Hat Subscription.

 ### Ansible Collections